NORDIC STOCKS - Factors to watch on April 24

 KONECRANES

-The Finnish crane maker reported a 32-percent fall in its core quarterly operating profit amid slow demand and tight competition.
+The Finnish crane maker is expected to report a 5 percent fall in quarterly adjusted operating profit amid slow demand and tight competition at its biggest market Europe, according to a Reuters poll.

 For more on the company, click on